Franchise Tax Board Business Collections

-For business owners, the FTB has established special procedures for its tax collections.
-It issues notices to business entities with tax concerns and provides business entities repeated opportunities to voluntarily meet their tax obligations.
+The FTB has established special procedures for business tax collections, issuing notices to business entities with tax issues.
+These notices provide business entities repeated opportunities to voluntarily meet their tax obligations.

 The most common notices are: